 Report an incident

-When reporting the incident provide as much detail as possible including:
+When reporting the incident please provide as much detail as possible including:

 • Affected system and users (hostname, IP address, user names and account types)